aawadall/WWP/docs/Features.md

 This is some temporary repository for features backlog until I have an appropriate tool in place
+## Minimum Viable Product (MVP)
+TODO: Attempt to define minimum features required to make this a working web based word processing
 ## Features
 * [ ] Single Page Web Application
 * [ ] Side Tool Bar